 Engineering Mentors (E-mentors)

 This was quite an experience for me.
 College of engineering of the ISU initiated Engineering Mentors program in fall 2013 in order to facilitate mixing the student with different cultural backgrounds.
 The ideas started to take place when they realized that groups of students working on school projects tend to be of the people from same countries based on new statistics.
 The plan was to have international graduate mentors of the same discipline and domestic freshman mentees meet almost every other week during a semester and vice versa.
 As a mentor, it was a challenge for me to keep freshman students excited about these meetings.
-I set out to change the general mindset of American students which is to get a job after they graduate along with that expected cultural influence.
+I set out to change the general mindset of American students which is to get a job after they graduate.
 Our group was one of the two to keep their sessions in the optional second semester and till the end of that year.
-At least one of my mentees decided to take the grad school seriously despite already working as an intern and having a job offer.
-The unique experience here was to get people do what you want, without having the authority upon them.
+At least one of my mentees decided to take the graduate school seriously despite already working as an intern and having a job offer.
+The unique experience here was to get people do what you want, without having the authority over them.

 Mechanical Engineering Mentoring

-The learning community of MEGSO planned a mentoring program for new grad students joining our department.
-We aim to help the department with retaining students after first year and to make the grad school a better experience them.
-I am mentoring first and second year Master and Doctorate students as a mentor.
-I am also involved in decision making for the future of this program since I have the experience of the E-mentors from past.
+The learning community of MEGSO planned a mentoring program for new graduate students joining our department.
+We aim to help the department with retaining students after first year and to make the graduate school a better experience for them.
+I was mentoring first year Master and Doctorate students as a senior graduate student.
+I was also involved in decision making for the future of this program since I had the experience of the E-mentors from past.

 To me it is just about being exposed to this question; what if I am the one who thinks wrong.
 By the time you question that, the most difficult task is started for you.
 Not too many people are capable of judging themselves, Not everybody is ready to risk their past.
 How I interpret religion and what I know God to be, are proven to be really complicated and exciting subjects to me.
-I learned a lot about Islam, Christianity, and Atheism as major world views to be able to compare and understand.
+I learned a lot about Islam, Christianity, and Atheism as major world views so that I can compare and understand.